 Land Conservation starts with Caring for the Land

-Please join NVCT and Fairfax Master Naturalists for a series of late-winter and early-spring invasive species workdays on the historic 41-acre Salona property in McLean in Fairfax County.
-We are attempting to control the most aggressive invasive plant species on the property, including English Ivy, Oriental Bittersweet, and Autumn Olive.
+NVCT and Fairfax Master Naturalists have one more scheduled invasive species workday on the historic 41-acre Salona property in McLean in Fairfax County on Saturday, April 8, 10 a.m. to 1 p.m.
+We hope to control the most aggressive invasive plant species on the property, including English Ivy, Oriental Bittersweet, and Autumn Olive.
 The property is protected by a conservation easement, monitored by NVCT, and will one day be a Fairfax County Park.

 Please feel free contact Alan Ford to confirm the event is occurring and you are participating.
 Call: 703-732-5291 after 8:30 a.m. on the day of the event to inquire; otherwise use email to: email@example.com

 (Fairfax Master Naturalist can record service hours for this workday using service project number S095-NVCT Volunteer Events.)

 April 8: Potomac River Watershed Cleanup on Little Hunting Creek